bpbond/R-data-workshop/R-data-workshop.md

 (break)

 - Summarizing data (45 minutes)
-- Robustness and performance (30 minutes)
+- Robustness and speed (30 minutes)

 **Breadth more than depth**